 One of my favorite side dishes in the fall is candied sweet potatoes.
 This bread was inspired by that classic autumn favorite.
 I combined the ingredients used in the dish with a quick bread recipe from my previous post Dates and Zucchini Bread.
 I was not disappointed with the results.
 The aroma of caramelized sweet potatoes filled the kitchen when the bread was baking in the oven.
 I could hardly wait to taste it.

-The bread had a nice pebbled look with the mashed sweet potatoes and the chopped pecans.
+This Sweet Potato Pecan Bread had a nice pebbled look with the mashed sweet potatoes and the chopped pecans.
 It was moist and tender with just the right amount of sweetness.
-Best served warm and in thick slices.
-I know it is a little early to be thinking of fall but this bread will probably be at this year’s Thanksgiving table.
+Best served warm in thick slices.
+I know it is a little early to be thinking of autumn but this delightful bread will probably be at the year-end Thanksgiving table.

 - 1 medium sized (8oz/225g) sweet potato

 - ¼ tsp ground cloves

 - ¼ cup (60ml) vegetable oil

 Scrub and rinse sweet potato.
 Prick it all over with a fork.
 Roast in 350?F (180°C) oven for 45 to 50 minutes.
 Remove and let cool.
 Peel and mash well.

 In a medium bowl, combine all-purpose flour, baking powder, baking soda, salt, cinnamon, and cloves.
 Set aside.